spruce-therapy/spruce-therapy.github.io/README.md

 ## Deploying

 Create a PR and merge to `main`.
-GitHub pages takes care of the rest.
+GitHub pages _should_ take care of the rest.

 ## Notes